novelmartis/object-evolution/README.md

 In order to be able to run the project install DEAP and Tensorflow libraries.
 The project was build using python 2.7.

-The art_deap.py contains the code for evolving grayscale object.
+The art_deap.py contains the code for evolving grayscale objects.

 The graphics_deap.py file contains code that handles the drawing of the shapes.